siuusunn/ga-project-1-snake-game/README.md

 }
 ```

 Time to make the snake move for real!
 I first wrote four movement functions to make the snake move.
 Take `moveUp()` function for an example, it first remove the snake from its current position, then it `.pop` the last array element (i.e. the "tail").
-Then it `.unshift` an element at the beginning of the array (i.e. the "head") with an value of `(snake[0] - 10)`.
+Then it `.unshift` the first element of the array (i.e. the "head") with an value of `(snake[0] - 10)`.
+It also allows the snake to wrap.

 ```js
 function moveUp() {